 If you enjoy the reassurance of that “monthly guest” as a reminder that you’re not pregnant, but her visits are a bit too frequent for your taste, LoSeasonique is for you!
 It’s a combination-style birth control pill that uses a blend of two hormones, progestin and estrogen, so your body thinks it’s already pregnant (this helps prevent actual pregnancy).
 LoSeasonique is crafted so your period will go from a monthly event to a seasonal one.
 That’s right — only four periods per year!
 It’s best for women over 35 who don’t smoke and experience periods that are heavier and more painful than normal — so they want to skip most of them completely.

 Nurx™ does not currently offer this pill.
-Check out our list of generic alternatives below, and learn how you can get your first pack for FREE.
+Check out our list of generic alternatives below.

 If your other meds are also hormone-based, you should definitely ask your doctor or Nurx professional.
 Anything you take, even nonprescription drugs or herbal supplements, should be discussed before you start on LoSeasonique.
 Some drugs may cause a negative reaction when combined with LoSeasonique.
 These include cancer medications (such as aromatase inhibitors), muscle relaxers, and combination drugs for fighting chronic hepatitis C. Others may cause LoSeasonique to become less effective, such as HIV drugs, St. John's wort, and anti-seizure meds.